cheslijones/azure-kubernetes-setup/README.md

 This should resync new keys that are added to AKV, and sync them to Pods that are consuming the `secrets-store`.
 It does the following:
 - Prompts and confirms with the user various parameters for this option
 - Switches to the correct conext using `{resourceGroupName:l}aks`
-- Deletes the current `kubectl secrets ...`
+- Deletes the current `SecretProviderClass` and `kubectl secrets ...`
 - Reapplies the `SecretProviderClass` and creates a new `kubectl secrets ...`

 ### Next Step
-None.
+Any Pod that consume the `secrets-store` or `kubectl secrets ...` needs to be reployed for the new secrets to be available.

 ## Option 5: Reset Azure Kubernetes Service Cluster
 ### Outline